Chizuko Ueno

 Chizuko Ueno (上野 千鶴子, Ueno Chizuko) is a Japanese sociologist and Japan's "best-known feminist".
 Her work covers sociological issues including semiotics, capitalism, and feminism in Japan.
 Ueno is known for the quality, polarizing nature, and accessibility of her work.
+She was married to Daikichi Irokawa.

 Early life and education

 Ueno was raised as a Christian, which she notes as being "very unusual" because only 1% of the Japanese population is Christian.
 Her father was a physician.
 In an interview with The Japan Times, she describes her father as "a complete sexist" who had extremely high expectations of her two brothers but only considered his daughter as a "pet girl", which allowed her the "freedom to do whatever I wanted to do".
-The marriage between Ueno's parents was unhappy, and her mother repeatedly fretted the difficulty that divorce would bring should she pursue it.
+The marriage between Ueno's parents was unhappy, and her mother repeatedly fretted about the difficulty that divorce would bring should she pursue it.
 Ueno would later describe monogamous marriage institutions as "the root of all evil".
 Ueno studied sociology at Kyoto University, where she participated in the Zengakuren student protests of the 1960s.
 Ueno has stated that during her time as a student, she faced sexual discrimination.